This easy recipe for wonderfully flavorful broiled tomatoes with Parmesan cheese is ready in about 25 minutes.

 You'll only need a few simple ingredients to make this recipe.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

-Olive oil spray: I love cooking with this delicious oil.
-But if you'd rather use an oil with a higher smoke point, you can use avocado oil instead.
+- Olive oil spray: I love cooking with this delicious oil.
+If you prefer an oil with a higher smoke point, you can use avocado oil instead.
 Another tasty option is to use melted butter.

-Parmesan: You can use either finely grated or coarsely shredded cheese.
-They are different, but both work in this recipe.
+- Parmesan: You can use either finely grated or coarsely shredded cheese.

 Variations